birth control pills

 Methods such as combination birth control pills, progestin-only pills, hormonal patches, injections, and progestin- based intrauterine devices (IUDs) contain synthetic hormones that regulate the menstrual cycle.
 These hormones can suppress ovulation, alter cervical mucus consistency, and thin the uterine lining to prevent pregnancy.
 As a result, the natural hormonal fluctuations associated with the menstrual cycle are modified or suppressed.

 For many of the hormonal forms of birth control, the monthly bleed is a “withdrawal bleed” which has some physiologic differences from the menstrual period that occurs about 2 weeks after ovulation in someone who is not using hormonal birth control.
-However, many of the concepts of cycle syncing can still apply: both a withdrawal and a period are associated with a decrease in circulating sex hormones, blood loss, and uterine cramping.
-Therefore, cycle syncing practices that allow for these rhythmic symptoms- such as downshifting exercise intensity and supplement cycling (Lunar Sync’s phase 1 targets blood loss and cramps)- can be helpful regardless of whether you are taking hormonal birth control.
+However, many of the concepts of menstrual syncing can still apply: both a withdrawal and a period are associated with a decrease in circulating sex hormones, blood loss, and uterine cramping.
+Therefore, cyclic practices that allow for these rhythmic symptoms- such as downshifting exercise intensity and supplement cycling (Lunar Sync’s phase 1 targets blood loss and cramps)- can be helpful regardless of whether you are taking hormonal birth control.

 • Non-Hormonal Birth Control:

 Non-hormonal methods such as barrier methods (condoms, diaphragms), copper IUDs, and fertility awareness-based methods do not introduce synthetic hormones into the body.
 These methods work by either preventing sperm from reaching the egg or by tracking and avoiding fertile days in the menstrual cycle.
-Some of these methods require cycle tracking and cycle awareness which happen to be foundational to cycle syncing.
+Some of these methods require cycle tracking and cycle awareness which happen to be foundational to syncing.
 So these methods complement each other well.

-Considerations for Cycle Syncing and Birth Control:
+Considerations for Period Syncing and Birth Control:

-When it comes to cycle syncing and birth control, it's essential to consider the following factors:
+It's essential to consider the following factors:

 • Personal Goals and Preferences:

-Cycle syncing can be an empowering way to connect with your body's natural rhythms.
+Cyclic living can be an empowering way to connect with your body's natural rhythms.
 If you choose to use hormonal birth control, it may alter or suppress the hormonal fluctuations associated with the menstrual cycle, potentially impacting your ability to effectively sync your lifestyle choices.

 • Health Conditions and Symptom Management: